sdneon/node/doc/api/http.md

 -->

 Emitted when the request has been sent.
-More specifically, this event is emitted when the last segment of the response headers and body have been handed off to the operating system for transmission over the network.
+More specifically, this event is emitted when the last segment of the request headers and body have been handed off to the operating system for transmission over the network.
 It does not imply that the server has received anything yet.